isomerpages/moe-riversidepri/_information/Administrative Matters.md

 	<div>
 <p>Singapore Citizens in financial need can get assistance from MOE on school fees and other expenses.
 This applies to government, government-aided, special education (SPED), specialised and some independent schools.</p>
 <p>If your child is in a government or government-aided school, autonomous government or government-aided school or specialised school, you can apply for the MOE Financial Assistance Scheme (FAS).</p>
-<p>Click here to find out if you are eligible for the MOE FAS scheme.</p>
+<p>Click <a target="blank" href="https://www.moe.gov.sg/financial-matters/financial-assistance">here</a> to find out if you are eligible for the MOE FAS scheme.</p>
 <p>Parents can choose to apply MOE FAS using the e-FAS form which is available on Parents Gateway (under Services tab – Financial Assistance) via Singpass login.</p>
 <p>All supporting documents are to be uploaded digitally.</p>
-<p>The 2024 e-FAS form is also accessible via the link/QR code below:</p>
+<p>The 2025 e-FAS form is also accessible via the link/QR code below:</p>
 <p><a target="blank" href="https://go.gov.sg/moe-efas"> https://go.gov.sg/moe-efas</a></p>
 <img src="/images/fas_qr_code.jpg" style="width:195px">
 <p>If you face any challenges submitting the e-FAS form, please approach or contact the school at 6365 4490 for the hardcopy application form.</p>